mixint/ctxify/Readme.md

 Either the single label of a `globject` or the value of a property can be prefixed with a magic word using `#!`.

 At its simplest, this can be access to a 'data' object with a dot notation path.
-If we passed a glo template and a context with the an url object, it might look like:
+If we passed a glo template and a context with an url object, it might look like:

 /?somePropertyName=someValue
 returned by `#!write url.query.somePropertyName`